You Were Just Diagnosed With Adult ADHD. Now What?

 A Quick Note

 I'm not a doctor.
-This site is based on research, lived experience, and conversations with healthcare professionals—but it's not medical advice.
-If you think you have ADHD, talk to a qualified healthcare provider.
-If you're struggling, please reach out for professional help.
+This site is based on research, lived experience, and conversations with healthcare professionals, but it's not medical advice.
+If you've been diagnosed, work with a qualified provider on treatment.
+If you think you have ADHD but haven't been assessed, start with Getting Assessed.
+And if you're struggling, please reach out for professional help.